 30548: “Oesophagectomy with colon or jejunal interposition graft by any means, including all gastrointestinal anastomoses but excluding vascular anastomoses.
 Anastomoses in the chest or neck as appropriate- conjoint surgery, principal surgeon (Anaes.)
 (Assist.)”; and

 the fee structure should incentivise the use of two surgeons (a principle a co-surgeon) and assistants.
-The co-surgeon fee should attract 75 percent of the principle surgeon’s fee, and the assistants should each attract 20 percent of the principle surgeon’s fee.
+The co-surgeon fee should attract 75 percent of the principle surgeon’s fee.

 Rationale: